reedcodes/talks/source/presentation/2025-01-16-wowpm/markdown/01-why.md

 ### Search engine optimization

-This is a screenshot of google's image search for coffee.
+{% image "broken-image.png", "This is a screenshot of google's search for sunflower, showing a row of images before text results." %}

 {% notes %}
 Remember to read what's on screen!